shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 *** In the code DeviceDetailFragment
 1. In this and the previous one instead of onActivityCreated, onViewCreated is used -- check the timeline and verify that it is fine
+2. What is suppress SetTestI18n compression and why must it be done.
+In setUri
+3. A part of the onClick is not completed and requires the completion of FileTransfer